5 ways to reduce server running costs

 This is Nakagawa from the Technical Sales Department

-This time, I would like to introduce some of the methods I have come up with to reduce server running costs.
+This time, I'd like to share some methods I've come up with for reducing server running costs.

-Beyond has also started offering a new service called "Cloud Cost Review Honpo."
+Beyond has also launched a new service called "Cloud Cost Review Headquarters."

 1. Review server specifications (CPU, memory)